Hi! I’m Qiong (pronounced similarly to Chiong if that helps!).

 📚 Research Interests

 My work bridges statistics and machine learning, with a focus on developing methods that make data a more powerful storyteller.
-Currently, my research explores:
+More specifically, my current research explores:

-- Mixture reduction with applications to federated learning, computer graphics
+- Mixture reduction with applications to federated learning (JMLR 2022, JRSSB 2026), computer graphics (NeurIPS 2025).
+See a more detailed description of this research thrust here.

-- Empirical likelihood for intelligent federated learning, handling label noise
+- Empirical likelihood for intelligent federated learning (ICLR 2026), handling label noise (preprint) See a more detailed description of this research thrust here.

 I am passionate about addressing real-world problems through statistical and AI-driven approaches, and I believe that data is the most compelling storyteller of all.
 If you’d like to chat about statistics, AI, or the hidden narratives within your dataset, I’d be delighted to connect!